dreamgrove/dreamgrove/content/balance/Compendium.md

 - [Phial of Static Empowerment](https://www.wowhead.com/item=191338/phial-of-static-empowerment): Has ~92% of the value of Corrupting Rage Phial at 100% uptime.
 - [Phial of Charged Isolation](https://www.wowhead.com/item=191332/phial-of-charged-isolation): Has ~90% of the value of Corrupting Rage Phial at 100% uptime.
 - [Phial of Elemental Chaos](https://www.wowhead.com/item=191359/phial-of-elemental-chaos): Has the same value as Corrupting Rage at 60% uptime.
-- [Phial of Tepid Versatility](https://www.wowhead.com/item=191341/phial-of-tepid-versatility): Same as the Elemental one, only that vers is more often better during progress than the random stats because of the DR it provides.
+- [Phial of Tepid Versatility](https://www.wowhead.com/item=191341/phial-of-tepid-versatility): Equal to Elemental Chaos, vers is more often better during progress than the random stats because of the DR it provides.
 - [Phial of Glacial Fury](https://www.wowhead.com/item=191335/phial-of-glacial-fury): This Phial should never be used.

-**AoE**:

-The priority is the same as it is on ST.

 <div id="runes">